Kitty Oppenheimer: Later life

 In 1952, Toni contracted polio, and doctors suggested that a warmer climate might help.
 The family flew to the Caribbean, where they rented a 72 ft ketch.
 Robert and Kitty discovered a shared love of sailing, while Toni soon recovered.
-The family spent part of each summer on Saint John in the Virgin Islands, eventually building a beach house there.
-On January 6, 1967, Robert was diagnosed with inoperable cancer, and he died on February 18, 1967.
+The family spent part of each summer on Saint John in the Virgin Islands, eventually building a beach house there on Gibney Beach.

+On January 6, 1967, Robert was diagnosed with inoperable cancer, and died on February 18, 1967.
 Kitty had his remains cremated and his ashes were placed in an urn, which she took to St. John and dropped into the sea off the coast, within sight of the beach house.
-She took up with Robert Serber, whose wife Charlotte had committed suicide in May 1967.
-She talked him into buying a 52 ft yawl, which they sailed from New York to Grenada.
-In 1972, they purchased a 52 ft ketch, with the intention of sailing through the Panama Canal and to Japan via the Galapagos Islands and Tahiti.
-They set out, but Kitty became ill, and was taken to Gorgas Hospital, where she died of an embolism on October 27, 1972.
-Serber and Toni had her remains cremated, and they scattered her ashes near Robert's.
+The area is known today as "Oppenheimer Beach."
+Kitty never remarried, but she spent the rest of her life with Robert Serber, an American physicist who also worked on the Manhattan Project.
+Kitty and Serber would continue to have a platonic relationship, and it is not reported that they ever tried to pursue a romantic relationship.
+The government would then go on to leave her and Serber alone, regarding communist allegations and trials.
+Kitty would end up talking him into buying a 52 ft yawl, which they sailed from New York to Grenada.
+In 1972, they purchased a 52 ft ketch, where she was the captain.
+Before she died, she had been planning to sail to Japan via the Panama Canal with Serber.
+They set out, but Kitty became ill, and was taken to Gorgas Hospital in Panama City, where she died of an embolism in her right arm on October 27, 1972.
+Serber and Toni had her remains cremated, and they scattered her remains near Carvel Rock in St. Thomas, in the Virgin Islands, near Robert's.

+After Kitty's death in 1972, Serber continued to live in the house built for them by Kitty Oppenheimer near Toni.
+Toni died by suicide in 1977, hanging herself in the backyard of the house built by her father.

+In popular culture

+Portrayals of Kitty in popular culture include: